pereznetworks/TD-Project7/README.md

           Live Link:  https://pereznetworks.github.io/TD-Project5/
           GitHub : https://github.com/pereznetworks/TD-Project5

+    Step 1B:

-    Step 1B: what to do for project 6, which is command line app so we'll have to think about how to demo this live, online..
+      what to do for project 6, which is command line app so we'll have to think about how to demo this live, online..

       Project 6 : Build a Content Scraper for a shopping site Live Link:  ??
           GitHub : https://github.com/pereznetworks/TD-Project5

     Step 2: get screen shots for each ....

+      need a thumbnail, sqaure img
+      and a widescreen full img